 To start your search for third-party funding, consider reviewing our Opportunity Guide for Credential Programs and Opportunity Guide for Prospective Degree Students.
 Please note, this is not an exhaustive resource of all the available third party funding options, and the details subject to change.
 Please click through to the specific opportunity for up to date information.

 After being admitted and accepting the electronic offer letter from the admissions team, you are required to submit a $1000 USD enrollment deposit to confirm your attendance.
 The deposit is non-refundable.
 The deposit will apply to your total program cost and be reflected in the bill.

 Students who fail to submit the deposit by the deadline listed in their admission letter will be viewed as voluntarily giving up the seat to attend the program.

 Payment for the enrollment deposit is accepted by credit-card in your application portal.
 If you have a third-party sponsor paying the enrollment deposit, then contact our office before your deadline (firstname.lastname@example.org) for additional instructions.

-The program is intentional to create interactive spaces for students to learn, prepare and ask questions about careers in the field as well as connect with the UChicago Community.
-We have approximately one-three hours of community events each week of the program.
+We intentionally create interactive spaces for students to connect with each other and the wider UChicago Community, fostering a sense of belonging and preparing themselves for academic or professional advancement.
+We host approximately one-three hours of community events each week of the program.
 These activities are hosted virtually.

 Hear from UChicago faculty and policy practitioners on how they use data to make policy impacts in their professional and academic work.
 Topics ranging from energy, education, international development, healthcare, finance and more.